ibm-messaging/kafka-connect-mq-source/README.md

 ## Configuration
-The configuration options for the MQ Source Connector are as follows:
+The configuration options for the Kafka Connect source connector for IBM MQ are as follows:

 | Name                         | Description                                                 | Type    | Default       | Valid values                                            |
 | ---------------------------- | ----------------------------------------------------------- | ------- | ------------- | ------------------------------------------------------- |